fengyuanchen/cropperjs/README.md

 - Type: `Object`
 - Default: `null`

-The previous cropped data if you had stored, will be passed to `setData` method automatically.
+The previous cropped data if you had stored, will be passed to `setData` method automatically when built.

 ### preview